hdq66666/als-dn11/README.md

 ## Runtime notes
 - `ntr` is provided as an alias for NextTrace DN42 mode.
 Fake shell sessions expose `ntr` and hide the raw `nexttrace` binary.
 - `geofeed.csv` and `ptr.csv` are refreshed every 30 minutes from the internal mirror.
 Paths are kept in sync inside `nt_config.yaml` under `/opt/ntr`.
+- File download speedtest has been removed from the UI; only HTML5/LibreSpeed measurements remain.

 ## Features
 - [x] HTML 5 Speed Test